ckaplan100/PETS-2024/README.md

 ### Main Results and Claims

 #### Main Result 1: Utility-Privacy Curves and Associated Values
-Our paper presents utility-privacy curves which can be seen in Figure 3 and an associated table showing utility-privacy values under various training-reference data privacy settings in Table 2.
-The experiments supporting this claim involve running each of the algorithms 10 times and averaging the resulting utility and privacy scores.
+Our paper presents utility-privacy curves and a table showing utility-privacy values under various training-reference data privacy settings.
+The experiments supporting this claim involve running each of the algorithms ten times and averaging the resulting utility and privacy scores.

 #### Main Result 2: Pearson Correlation Coefficients
 Our paper shows the Pearson correlation coefficients between theoretical and empirical relative privacy for each algorithm.